pittcss/pittcss.github.io/_posts/dodds.md

 Peter's research focuses on system-level, big data problems in many areas including language and stories, sociotechnical systems, Earth sciences, biology, and ecology.
 Peter has created (and constantly evolves) a series of complex systems courses starting with Principles of Complex Systems.
 He co-runs the Computational Story Lab with Chris Danforth which is known for "blatantly fun research."

-For those interested, (completely optional) related background reading includes:
-- Experimental study of inequality and unpredictability in an artificial cultural market (Science. aka the Music Lab study)
-- The geography of happiness: Connecting Twitter sentiment and expression, demographics, and objective characteristics of place  (Plos ONE)
-- Human language reveals a universal positivity bias (PNAS)
+For those interested, (completely optional) related background reading includes: Experimental study of inequality and unpredictability in an artificial cultural market (Science. aka the Music Lab study), The geography of happiness: Connecting Twitter sentiment and expression, demographics, and objective characteristics of place  (Plos ONE), and Human language reveals a universal positivity bias (PNAS)